 Shifting climate patterns are some of the major challenges of our time.
-These effects will soon become even more severe, as the impact will become increasingly strong in the future.
-It will be the people in the rural areas and in the informal settlements of a city, who will experience the effects of climate change most strongly.
-Droughts, heat waves, floods, landslides, cyclones or coastal erosion add more and more stress to these communities, threatening housing and food production.
-Slums are often built in environmentally-fragile locations such as steep slopes, floodplains, swamps, coastal shores and river banks.
-Due to poverty and illiteracy, slum dwellers often have low capacity to deal with these dramatic impacts.
+These effects are becoming even more severe and their impacts will be felt increasingly in the future.
+People in rural areas and informal settlements will experience the effects of climate change most strongly.
+Droughts, heat waves, floods, landslides, cyclones or coastal erosion add more and more stress to these communities, food production and threatening housing as slums are often built in environmentally-fragile locations such as steep slopes, floodplains, swamps, coastal shores and river banks.
+Due to poverty and lack of education, slum dwellers often have low capacity to deal with these dramatic impacts.

 Building resilience to climate change - falls under these SDGs: